ds4dm/sparse-gcn/README.md

-# sGat
-Sparse graph attention in PyTorch.
+# Sparse graph convolution network

 Attention model is based on: